staabm/phpstan-dba/README.md

 * builtin support for `doctrine/dbal`, `mysqli`, and `PDO`
 * API to built the same features for your custom sql based database access layer

+**Note:**
+At the moment only mysql/mariadb databases are supported.
+Technically it's not a big problem to support other databases though.

 [see the unit-testsuite](https://github.com/staabm/phpstan-dba/tree/main/tests/data) to get a feeling about the current featureset.

 __Its really early days... and this libs has a few rough edges.__